warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         last recipient submitted by the client.
 For post-rcpt filters, this will be used as to-validate recipient

+    RRCPT
+        last recipient submitted by the client, translated to the real account (in case of aliases)

     Filter commands have the ability to inspect and modify the content of the message (or info) file.
 The exit code of commands executed by XMail are used to tell XMail the action that has to be performed as a